 Who could have known that between its solid covers there is NO definition of “prelapsarian”?
 It should have been in there between “prelacy” and “prelate” on page 1,420.

 It was a good story, the New Yorker piece, and thorough, and spooky, even if we’d heard a lot of it before.
-The reporter, Nick Paumgarten, had access pretty much everywhere at Augusta National, talked to a lot of smiling faces and was able to observe the general faultlessness in the service and manners and decor, as if it were real, and in the golf course landscape as it’s supposed to look on television, in early April, which is too good to be real.
+The reporter, Nick Paumgarten, walked around pretty much everywhere at Augusta National, talked to a lot of smiling faces, and was able to observe the general faultlessness in the service and manners and decor, as if it were real, and in the golf course landscape as it’s supposed to look on television, in early April, which is too good to be real.